JustLuckNoSkill/flatpak-restrictions/README.md

 # flatpak-restrictions

 Flatpak permissions I use to improve security.
+Override files are located in `~/.local/share/flatpak/overrides`.

 These overrides assume you are using Wayland.
 If you are using X11, **do not** revoke these permissions: share=ipc